kailoon/kailoon.com/src/about.md

 ### Now

 Right now, I contracted to Envato as a senior reviewer for one of the largest digital marketplaces in the world — [ThemeForest](https://themeforest.net 'goto themeforest').
 I have been doing contract works with Envato since 2008, shaping the content library for **ThemeForest** & **Envato Elements**.
-You might remember me as kailoon the reviewer from ThemeForest.
+You might remember me as mmdsharifi the reviewer from ThemeForest.

 I also work with companies and clients personally, building web sites and application UIs with a strong focus on **responsive design, accessibility, performance**.
 Over the years, I have the honour to collaborate with clients ranging from startups to SME.
 A few of them has grown successfully or getting acquired.
 Some of my featured clients are **Envato**, **99.co**, **Evercondo**, **MeetPoppy** & **Qbasis**.
 [Check out my portfolio](https://mmdsharifi.com/works/).